jonholdship/SlowDash/README.md

 ## To Do
 **User Preferences** - start and end dates should be added to the user table on the backend so the user can look at training over a period.
 We need a section in the front end to select this as well as set things like the normal HR range for the user.

+**Styling** - CSS isn't making it through to the dash app.
+Once it is working, some effort actually needs to be put in to the styling.

+**Consider Altair or similar** Plotly dash is a pain.